-The Bonneville Salt Flats is not just home to the world-record setting land speed racers, it also has some great hiking and camping for those who want to get out of their cars and explore.
-While you might think it would be impossible to hike here due to the salt crust, there are actually quite a few trails through this unique landscape.
-If you go during the right time of year (winter), you can even find some fresh water ponds!
+The Utah Salt Flats are not just home to the world-record setting land speed racers at Bonneville Speedway, it also has some great hiking and camping for those who want to get out of their cars and explore.

 Planning a Trip to Utah?
 Here are some of our latest Utah posts: